8 Questions Freelancers Should Ask Potential Clients

 By asking the following questions, you are making sure that you have gained the most useful information needed.

-1. Have you ever worked with a Freelancer before?
+1 – Have you ever worked with a Freelancer before?

 The first thing you should know about your potential client is whether they have experience with freelancers.

 If your client understands the freelancer-client communication and works dynamics, you can give it a plus.

-If your client is completely new to freelancers, that could be a potential problem.
 Ask them why have they decided to outsource and not do it on their own?
-Is it a technicality problem or just something they don’t have the time to do?

 If they have experience, ask them whether you can get in touch with some former freelancers that have worked with them.

-2. What Is Your Company’s Reputation?
+2 – What Is Your Company’s Reputation?

-This question is a must.
-Whenever you’re applying for a new gig opportunity, you should take the time to find out what’s the current company’s reputation.
+Whenever you are applying for a new gig opportunity, you should take the time to find out what’s the current company’s reputation.

-You could do this without asking; in fact, it’s better to do your homework before the interview.
+You could do this without asking; in fact, it is better to do your homework before the interview.